RespiraWorks/Ventilator/4_Manufacturing_Design/Alpha_Build_Instructions/pizza_brain/brain_build.md

 [t1amzn]:https://www.amazon.com/Anker-Portable-Reader-RS-MMC-Micro/dp/B006T9B6R2
 [t2amzn]:https://www.amazon.com/gp/product/B07R1H3Z8X

-**NOTE: Items 13-15 and T2 above are also duplicated in the [wiring BOM](../../../1_Ventilator_System_Design/Electrical_System/wiring.md)**
+**NOTE: Items 15-17 and T2 above are also duplicated in the [wiring BOM](../../../1_Ventilator_System_Design/Electrical_System/wiring.md)**

 ## Purchasing guide

 1. First of all, contact Edwin, Martin or Ethan to see if there are extra parts in the RespiraWorks inventory that can be sent to you.
 2. Take note of the specifically RPI3+ or RPI4 components.
 Don't get the wrong ones.
-3. If you are not (yet) able to get a PCB, get items 16 and 17
+3. If you are not (yet) able to get a PCB, get items 18 and 19
-4. If you are getting a PCB, and a power cable is included, you will not need 13-15, nor T2
+4. If you are getting a PCB, and a power cable is included, you will not need 15-17, nor T2
+5. If you are feeling stingy, don't get the touchscreen (item 3).
+You can connect the RasPi to any monitor and use a mouse and keyboard to control it.

 ## Assembly instructions